awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 ## Sources and synth actions<a name="cdk_pipeline_building"></a>

-As we've seen in the preceding example, the basic pieces of CDK pipelines are *sources* and *synth actions*\.
+As we've seen in the preceding example, the basic pieces of CDK Pipelines are *sources* and *synth actions*\.

 Sources are places where your code lives\.
 Any source from the [codepipeline\-actions](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-codepipeline-actions-readme.html) module can be used\.